Skip to content

 20. Visit the Acropolis of Lindos at Rhodes

 One of the main things to see in Rhodes is the Acropolis of Lindos.
 Located atop a hill overlooking the Aegean Sea, this ancient citadel is one of the most impressive sights on the island.
-Take in panoramic views of the village below and explore stunning ruins including a 13th-century castle and a 5th-century temple.
+Take panoramic views of the village below and explore stunning ruins, including a 13th-century castle and a 5th-century temple.

 As is usual for Greek islands, there are many places to stay in Rhodes.
 The best fit would be the main capital, Rhodes Town, where you can find accommodation for any budget.